rook/rook.github.io/docs/rook/v1.6/ceph-upgrade.md

 update to use the latest Ceph-CSI drivers.
 See the [CSI Version](#csi-version) section for more details.

+> Note: If using snapshots, refer to the [Upgrade Snapshot API guide](ceph-csi-snapshot.md#upgrade-snapshot-api).

 ## 3. Update the Rook Operator

 > Automatically updated if you are upgrading via the helm chart